Airalo vs Holafly vs Ubigi: Best Travel eSIM for UK Compared

 Travellers visiting for a month or more may find buying a local UK SIM or MVNO plan cheaper than a travel eSIM.
 But if you want the convenience of an eSIM, look for providers with good long-term pricing.

 Recommendation: Ubigi 50 GB ($37.90) or Roami with a larger data plan.
-Or consider a local MVNO like giffgaff or Lebara for better value.
+Or consider a local MVNO like giffgaff or Lebara for better value — if you can sort out a UK delivery address.

 The budget backpacker